London Gatwick Route 4 Airspace Change Consultation (ACP-2018-86)

 Overview

-London Gatwick is consulting on options for the future operation of Route 4 - one of the departure routes for aircraft flying out of the airport.
+London Gatwick has been consulting on options for the future operation of Route 4 - one of the departure routes for aircraft flying out of the airport.
 Planes flying on Route 4’s departure routes take off to the west, before turning 180 degrees northwards, and then heading east in the vicinity of South Holmwood, Leigh, Redhill and Reigate before flying on towards their destination.

-You can take part in the consultation from Tuesday 20 January 2026 until 23:59 Tuesday 28 April 2026.
+This consultation ran from Tuesday 20 January 2026 until 23:59 Tuesday 28 April 2026.

 Understanding the materials on this site

 On this site, you can find out about the history of the Route 4 airspace change proposal (ACP), the shortlisted options, the results of the technical assessments undertaken and how to give your feedback.
-This website includes interactive tools aimed at supporting your understanding of the likely impact and performance of each option, and the graphic below sets out all of the ways to find out more and have your say.
+This website includes interactive tools aimed at supporting your understanding of the likely impact and performance of each option, and the graphic below sets out all of the ways to find out more.

 Airspace change can be a complex topic, and we encourage you to get in touch with us at LGWairspace.Rte4@gatwickairport.com or 0808 303 4560 if you have any questions.